wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 with the chäos in the world?

-**M:**&ensp;There is no chäos in the world, except the chäos which your mind creätes.
-It is self-creäted in the sense that at its very centre is the false idea of oneself as a thing different and separate from other things.
+**M:**&ensp;There is no chäos in the world, except the chäos which your mind creates.
+It is self-created in the sense that at its very centre is the false idea of oneself as a thing different and separate from other things.
 In reality you are not a thing, nor are you separate.
 You are the infinite potentiality, the inexhaustible possibility.
 Because you *are*, all can be.